jncraton/connectiongrammar/readme.md

 ![](christiansen1961.jpg)

 This sort of system is familiar to most people.
 Using this for demonstration eliminates the need to describe external domain knowledge as part of an explaining this methodology.
-It also has the convienient side-effect of being a cheap physical object that can be quickly assembled for debugging and problem solving.
+It also has the convenient side-effect of being a cheap physical object that can be quickly assembled for debugging and problem solving.

 Despite its simple appearance, blocks of this nature to provide enough interesting behavior to demonstrate the complexity that can be generated using context-free grammars.
 For example, blocks may only be stacked, so in order to move laterally multiple blocks must be stacked in an interconnected pattern.